-In this paper, we use PTMs as a lens to study \textit{Software Dependencies 2.0}, focusing on their management and integration into ML-enabled systems, including the interaction between multiple models within such systems.
+In this paper, \textbf{we use PTMs as a lens to study \textit{Software~Dependencies~2.0}, focusing on their management and integration into ML-enabled systems, including the interaction between multiple models within such systems}.
 By integration, we refer to the entire process through which PTMs are incorporated into software projects, encompassing multiple stages such as initialization of models and adapting them to project-specific requirements.
 Understanding these stages provides a structured view of PTM reuse and informs our analysis of practical challenges and patterns.
-Our study is organized around three research questions: \begin{enumerate}[label=\textbf{RQ\textsubscript{\arabic*:}}, leftmargin=4.5em] \item \rqone \item \rqtwo \item \rqthree \end{enumerate}
+Our study is organized around three research questions: